longwa/fcos-k8s-vmware/README.md

 Repeat this process again to add additional control plane nodes.
 Note that you should always have an odd number (such as 3) to ensure proper failover.

-** Notes
+## Notes
-*You only have 2 hours to use the initial certificate key before it expires*.
+You only have 2 hours to use the initial certificate key before it expires.

 Once it expires, you'll need to run:
 ```
 sudo kubeadm init phase upload-certs --upload-certs
 ```